Groundtruth/sensor-trap-gateways/README.md

 # sensor-trap-gateways
-Example configs for LoRa gateway devices
+Example configurations and/or setup instructions for LoRa gateway devices to work with Trap.NZ